Phonicmas/Rimdark40kMankindsFinest/README.md

 Specific Chapter Genes;
-Blood Angels; Bloodlust trait, hemogen resevoir, slightly better melee Space Wolves; Increase senses, tougher, higher chance to start social fight Iron Hand(WIP); Give transhumanist trait, and increase global work speed when one or more prostethics is present?
+Iron Hand(WIP); Give transhumanist trait, and increase global work speed when one or more prostethics is present?
-World Eaters(WIP); Increased melee stuff, decreased shooting and intellect stuff Raven Guard(WIP); Increased hunting stealth and shooting stuff Thousand Sons(WIP); Will get a random psyker gene, with epsilon being the norm with slight chance for delta or miniscule chance for beta.
+Raven Guard(WIP); Increased hunting stealth and shooting stuff

 Specific Primarch Genes;
-Magnus the Red; Grants beta psyker trait, and will futher increase psychic potential and give some psychic abilities to use Sanguinius; Wings that grants flight and ignores terrain penalties, moving speed and dodge buff Corvus(WIP); Ability to go invis, hunting stealth increase Horus(WIP); Great social and diplomatic boost
-Konrad Cruze(WIP); Teleport at will in low light area, and other boosts in low light?
+Corvus(WIP); Ability to go invis, hunting stealth increase Konrad Cruze(WIP); Teleport at will in low light area, and other boosts in low light?
-Fulgrim(WIP); Aura that boosts mood and maybe productivity slightly?
-Leman Russ(WIP); Melee power, and like the custodes can set psy sens to 0% to ward off psychic attacks Ferrus Manus(WIP); Crafting and quality boost, and also slightly for building Dorn(WIP); Increase defense?
+Ferrus Manus(WIP); Crafting and quality boost, and also slightly for building Dorn(WIP); Increase defense?
 Vulkan(WIP); Thought of making 2 perpetual genes, one lesser and one "normal".
 Vulkan gets the lesser version, making carriers almost immortal